Meiko-dono/ytdlp-batchaudio/README.md

-## What is ytdlp-bestaudio
+## What is ytdlp-batchaudio
-ytdlp-bestaudio - or BA in short - is a simple batch script to use [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download songs from streaming platforms.
+ytdlp-batchaudio - or BA in short - is a simple batch script to use [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download songs from streaming platforms.

 ## Requirements